Subscribe to updates

 Summary

-The Cabinet reviewed detailed budget proposals for the upcoming financial year, identifying new savings totalling £7.253 million for 2026/27, with a further £42.674 million projected across the Medium Term Financial Strategy (MTFS) period.
+The Cabinet reviewed the detailed budget proposals for the upcoming financial year, which included new savings totalling £7.253 million for 2026/27 and £42.674 million across the Medium Term Financial Strategy (MTFS) period.
 These savings are intended to deliver efficiencies and increase income to protect essential services for residents and businesses.
 The proposals also included the reversal of some previously agreed savings, amounting to £9.467 million for 2026/27 and £18.177 million across the MTFS period.
-These adjustments reflect the council's ongoing adaptation to changing demands and its commitment to a modernisation programme aimed at reinventing service delivery and ensuring financial sustainability.
-The council noted government announcements regarding the Local Government Policy Statement, the Fair Funding Review 2.0, the Autumn Budget, and the Provisional Local Government Finance Settlement, which indicated an overall increase in Core Spending Power but highlighted continued financial pressures due to demand-led services and inflation.
+These adjustments reflect evolving expectations and the council's ongoing modernisation programme.
+The council noted government announcements regarding the Local Government Policy Statement, the Fair Funding Review 2.0, the Autumn Budget, and the Provisional Local Government Finance Settlement, which indicated an increase of £61.5 million for Redbridge over three years, though this still leaves the authority underfunded relative to its needs.
+The budget proposals are part of the council's commitment to setting a balanced budget for 2026/27 and subsequent years.

 Corporate Voluntary Sector Grants Programme Extension

-Cabinet agreed to extend the Corporate Voluntary Sector Grants Programme by 12 months, ensuring continuity of services provided by commissioned organisations and community groups.
-This extension will allow for the design and launch of a new grants programme aligned with the council's new Corporate Plan and Vision for Redbridge, due in mid-2026.
-The programme, which includes the Community Seed Funding and Commissioned Via Grants strands, has demonstrated significant community impact and addresses priorities such as early intervention, prevention, and support for vulnerable residents.
-The extension aims to prevent disruption to essential services, mitigate risks of increased inequality, and maintain community resilience.
+Cabinet agreed to extend the Corporate Voluntary Sector Grants Programme by 12 months.
+This extension will allow for the design and launch of a new grants programme that aligns with the council's new Corporate Plan and Vision for Redbridge, due to be published in mid-2026.
+The extension ensures the continuity of services provided by commissioned organisations and community groups funded through the programme, which have demonstrated significant community impact.
+This decision was made to maintain strategic alignment, ensure continuity of essential services, and mitigate risks associated with ceasing funding, which could disproportionately affect vulnerable groups and increase demand on statutory services.

 London Councils Grants Scheme - Budget Proposals 2026/27